Crédit Commercial de France: Paris head office

-The BSF started activity in rented offices at 27, rue Laffitte, in a new (1891) building on the former location of Jacques Laffitte's mansion, next door to the Paris head office of the Rothschild family bank at numbers 19-25.
+The BSF started the activity in rented offices at 27, rue Laffitte, in a new (1891) building on the former location of Jacques Laffitte's mansion, next door to the Paris head office of the Rothschild family bank at numbers 19-25.
 It then commissioned a new head office at 20, rue Lafayette, designed by architects Joseph Cassien-Bernard and Paul Friesé, and completed in 1908.
 In 2009, that building was remodeled by Spanish entrepreneur Jordi Clos as the Hôtel Banke.